skeoop/skeoop.github.io/javafx/WorkerThreads.md

 ## Worker Threads and Services

-To avoid an unresponsive UI, long-running or compute-heavy tasks should be run in separate threads.
+To avoid an unresponsive UI, you should run long-running tasks in separate *threads*.
-These threads are called *worker* threads and appear to run in the background.
+These threads are called **worker threads** and appear to run in the background.

 Example of worker threads:
 * An app that downloads files.
 Each download is one or more worker threads.